aurelia/aurelia.github.io-old/docs/api/pal/index.md

 #### Methods

-* `addEventListener(eventName: string, callback: Function, capture?: boolean): void` - Add a global event listener.
+* `addEventListener(eventName: string, callback: EventListenerOrEventListenerObject, capture?: boolean): void` - Add a global event listener.
   * `eventName: string` - A string representing the event type to listen for.
-  * `callback: Function` - The function that receives a notification when an event of the specified type occurs.
+  * `callback: EventListenerOrEventListenerObject` - The function or listener object that receives a notification when an event of the specified type occurs.
   * `capture?: boolean` - If true, useCapture indicates that the user wishes to initiate capture.